Tony Azevedo: Professional career

 In 2004 after graduating from Stanford University with a degree in International Relations, Azevedo signed a professional water polo contract with Bissolati Cremona (Italy) placing him among the top 10 paid players in the sport.
 Playing with Team Bissolati for his third season in 2006, he scored 63 goals with a 2.62 average per game.
 Azevedo rejoined the rest of the US men's national team at the 2007 Melbourne World Championships.
-Azevedo scored 5 goals of an 8–4 win by the US National Team over host country China in the opening games of the 2008 Summer Olympics.
-In the championship game, the USA team won the silver medal, defeated by Hungary.

-Azevedo played for VK Jug from Dubrovnik for two seasons from 2008 until 2010.
-Since summer 2010 he's been playing for VK Primorac from Kotor.
+Azevedo played for Jug from Dubrovnik for two seasons from 2008 until 2010.
+In 2010s he continued to play for Croatian water polo squad from Dubrovnik.

-At the 2012 Summer Olympics, Azevedo was named the captain of the United States men's national water polo team.
-Near the end of the contest against Romania on July 31, 2012, he was called for a misconduct foul and was given a red card.
-The USA team defeated Romania 10–8.

-In 2010s he played for Croatian water polo squad Jug from Dubrovnik.
+Coaching

+Azevedo has coached, and conducted camps and clinics around the U.S., and is a founder of 6-8 sports which has a mobile application, and a training academy for age-group water polo players which was based in Fountain Valley California in 2026.

+Honors

+Azevedo received numerous distinctions at Stanford, including becoming the school's highest career points scorer at the end of his Senior year.
+Azevedo became a member of the USA Water Polo Hall of Fame in 2021, and had the rare distinction of receiving the Peter J. Cutino award, as water polo's top collegiate player, for all four years of his Stanford career.